 The Environmental Health specialist conducts design reviews and consultations for new or remodeled food service establishments.

-Beginning May 1st, 2017 we have a new Temporary Food Establishment Permitting process.
-All temporary events will apply for permits using the same form, including Farmer’s Market vendors.
-There are now two types of events: Type A which occurs when a person prepares or sells foods operating at a fixed location, with a fixed menu, for not more than twenty-one consecutive days in conjunction with a single event or celebration, such as a fair or festival; and Type B which occurs when a person prepares or sells foods operating not more than three days a week at a fixed location, with a fixed menu, in conjunction with an approved, recurring, organized event, such as Farmers Market; Type C which occurs when a person prepares or sells foods operating not more than three days a week, for up to a maximum of five different events where all events & event dates must be submitted with application; and Fair/Rodeo which Occurs when a person prepares or sells foods operating at a fixed location, with a fixed menu, for not more than twenty-one consecutive days in conjunction with the fair/rodeo.
-As before, all applications for Temporary Food Service Permits must be received by the Kittitas County Public Health Department on a business day at least 14 calendar days before the first day of the event or a 40% late fee is imposed.
+Beginning May 1st, 2019 we have a new Temporary Food Establishment Permitting process.
+All temporary events will apply for permits using the same form, including Farmer’s Market and Fair/Rodeo vendors.
+There are now four types of events: Type A which occurs when a person prepares or sells foods operating at a fixed location, with a fixed menu, for not more than twenty-one consecutive days in conjunction with a single event or celebration; Type B which occurs when a person prepares or sells foods operating not more than three days a week at a fixed location, with a fixed menu, in conjunction with an approved, recurring, organized event, such as Farmers Market; Type C which occurs when a person prepares or sells foods operating not more than three days a week, for up to a maximum of five different events where all events & event dates must be submitted with application; and Fair/Rodeo which Occurs when a person prepares or sells foods operating at a fixed location, with a fixed menu, for not more than twenty-one consecutive days in conjunction with the fair/rodeo.
+As before, all applications for Temporary Food Service Permit applications must be received by the Kittitas County Public Health Department on a business day at least 14 calendar days before the first day of the event or a 40% late fee is imposed.
 Applications cannot be received on weekends or holidays.

 New or remodeled food service establishments must submit an application for a permit at least 30 days before the planned opening of